Welcome to our review of Nature’s Evolutionary Diet Dog Food.

 NA

-The Blue Buffalo Wilderness Nature’s Evolutionary Diet Adult Salmon Recipe however, contains 37.8% protein, 16.7% fat, and approximately 30% carbohydrates on a dry matter basis.
+However, Nature’s Evolutionary Diet Adult Salmon Recipe contains 37.8% protein, 16.7% fat, and approximately 30.0% carbohydrates on a dry matter basis.

 Compliance with AAFCO and FEDIAF Standards

-The Blue Buffalo Wilderness Nature’s Evolutionary Diet Adult Salmon Recipe contains 37.8% protein and 16.7% fat on a dry matter basis.
+The Nature’s Evolutionary Diet Adult Salmon Recipe contains 37.8% protein and 16.7% fat on a dry matter basis.

-Every Blue Buffalo Wilderness Nature’s Evolutionary Diet recipe meets AAFCO and FEDIAF standards.
+Every recipe in Nature’s Evolutionary Diet Dog Food line meets AAFCO and FEDIAF standards.

 AAFCO Statement